maqbull/adb_test/README.md

 # Task

 When you run `localhost:3000`, you would see 2 things:
 1. A form with a TODO description textbox and a submit button.
-On this form submission, the app should interact with the Django backend (`POST http://localhost:8000/todos`) and create a TODO in DB.
+On this form submission, the app should interact with the Django backend (`POST http://localhost:8000/todos`) and create a TODO in MongoDB.
 2. A list with hardcoded TODOs.
 This should be changed to reflect TODOs in the backend (`GET http://localhost:8000/todos`).
-3. When the form is submitted, the TODO list should refresh again and fetch latest list of TODOs from the backend.
+3. When the form is submitted, the TODO list should refresh again and fetch latest list of TODOs from MongoDB.

 # Instructions
 1. All React code should be implemented using [React hooks](https://reactjs.org/docs/hooks-intro.html) and should not use traditional stateful React components and component lifecycle method.
 2. Do not use Django's model or SQLite DB.
 Persist and retrieve all data from the mongo instance.
-A `db` instance is already present in the `views.py`.
+A `db` instance is already present in `views.py`.
-3. We are looking for developers who have strong fundamentals and can learn new concepts on the fly.
+3. We are looking for developers who have strong fundamentals and can ramp up fast.
 We expect you to learn and grasp basic React Hooks/Mongo/Docker concepts on the fly.
 4. Do not submit your solution as a PR since this is a public repo and there are other candidates taking the same test.
-Send us a link to your repo private.
+Send us a link to your repo privately.
 5. If you are able to complete the test, we will have a live walkthrough of your code and ask questions to check your understanding.